ElectronicBabylonianLiterature/ebl-api/README.md

 AUTH0_ISSUER=<the Auth0 application domain>
 AUTH0_PEM=<base64 encoded PEM certificate from the Auth0 application found under advanced settings>
 MONGODB_URI=<MongoDB connection URI with database>
+MONGODB_DB=<MongoDB database.
+Optional, authentication database will be used as default.>
 SENTRY_DSN=<Sentry DSN>
 SENTRY_ENVIRONMENT=<development or production>
 # If NewRelic is used: